ireaneus/opensource-cheats/README.md

 - Clean up sheets
 - add information from my sheets to existing repos where I can
-- Once pull request approved then remove entry from this repo
-- PR submitted for fdisk
 - PR submitted to tldr for du rejected, move it over to chubin or keep
 - Clean up Docker then move down below fdisk from there